olilag/susi-lib/README.md

-Provides classes and functions to more easily convert between encodings used in puzzle hunting, to encapsulate regular expressions and to find words that pass given criteria.
+Provides classes and functions to more easily convert between encodings used in puzzle hunting, to encapsulate regular expressions and to find words that pass given criteria and a CLI app for finding words.

 ## Install